Dudu-Passoni/Login-Page/README.md

 # Login-Page
-This is a login page project made in C, using the NCurses library :)
+A login page project made in C/C++, using the NCurses library

+:)